 Food insecurity.
-A limited or uncertain availability of food is negatively associated with many markers of health and well-being for children, including heightened risks for developmental delays,55 and overweight and obesity.56 The USDA defines food deserts as areas that are lowincome and have low access to sources of healthy food, specifically grocery stores and supermarkets.^{v,57} A large portion of tribal lands in Arizona are in food deserts, adding to food insecurity in tribal communities.58 Sixty-five percent of populated tribal lands are considered food deserts, whereas only 17 percent of all populated areas in Arizona meet the definition of a food desert.59 To help reduce food insecurity, there are a variety of federally-funded programs including the Supplemental Nutrition Assistance Program (SNAP),60 the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC),61 the National School Lunch Program,62 the School Breakfast Program,63 the Summer Food Service Program,64 and the Child and Adult Care Food Program (CACFP).65 However, only about 58 percent of food insecure households nationwide report participating in federally-funded nutrition assistance programs.66 Income-eligible American Indians residing on some reservations in Arizona may have access to the federal Food Distribution Program on Indian Reservations (FDPIR).67 On rural Indian reservations, the FDPIR exists to distribute food to eligible Native residents who do not have access to SNAP offices or SNAP-approved businesses.68
+A limited or uncertain availability of food is negatively associated with many markers of health and well-being for children, including heightened risks for developmental delays, 66 and overweight and obesity.
+67 The USDA defines food deserts as areas that are lowincome and have low access to sources of healthy food, specifically grocery stores and supermarkets. vii,68 A large portion of tribal lands in Arizona are in food deserts, adding to food insecurity in tribal communities.
+69 Sixty-five percent of populated tribal lands are considered food deserts, whereas only 17 percent of all populated areas in Arizona meet the definition of a food desert.70 To help reduce food insecurity, there are a variety of federally-funded programs including the Supplemental Nutrition Assistance Program (SNAP),71 the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC), 72 the National School Lunch Program, 73 the School Breakfast Program, 74 the Summer Food Service Program, 75 and the Child and Adult Care Food Program (CACFP).
+76 However, only about 58 percent of food insecure households nationwide report participating in federally-funded nutrition assistance programs.77 Income-eligible American Indians residing on some reservations in Arizona may have access to the federal Food Distribution Program on Indian Reservations (FDPIR).78 On rural Indian reservations, the FDPIR exists to distribute food to eligible Native residents who do not have access to SNAP offices or SNAP-approved businesses.79

 SNAP.
-Administered by the Arizona Department of Economic Security and also referred to as "Nutrition Assistance" and "food stamps," SNAP has been shown to help reduce hunger and improve access to healthier food.69 SNAP benefits support working families whose incomes simply do not provide for all their needs.
+Administered by the Arizona Department of Economic Security and also referred to as "Nutrition Assistance" and "food stamps," SNAP has been shown to help reduce hunger and improve access to healthier food.80 SNAP benefits support working families whose incomes simply do not provide for all their needs.
 For low-income working families, the additional funds available to access food from SNAP can help make a meaningful difference.
-For example, for a three-person family with one person who earns a minimum wage, SNAP benefits can boost take-home income by 10-20 percent.70 below 185 percent of the federal poverty level).
-The program offers funds for nutritious food, breastfeeding and nutrition education, and referrals to health and social services.71 Participation in WIC has been shown to be associated with healthier births, lower infant mortality, improved nutrition, decreased food insecurity, improved access to health care, and improved cognitive development and academic achievement for children.72
+For example, for a three-person family with one person who earns a minimum wage, SNAP benefits can boost take-home income by 10-20 percent.81

 WIC.
-Administered by the Arizona Department of Health Services, this federally-funded program serves pregnant, postpartum, and breastfeeding women, as well as infants and young children (under the age of five) who are economically disadvantaged (i.e., family incomes at or

-$^{^{}v}$ Low access is defined differently for urban (within 1⁄2-1 mile) and rural areas (within 10-20 miles).
+Administered by the Arizona Department of Health Services, this federally-funded program serves pregnant, postpartum, and breastfeeding women, as well as infants and young children (under the age of five) who are economically disadvantaged (i.e., family incomes at or below 185 percent of the federal poverty level).
+The program offers funds for nutritious food, breastfeeding and nutrition education, and referrals to health and social services.82 Participation in WIC has been shown to be associated with healthier births, lower infant mortality, improved nutrition, decreased food insecurity, improved access to health care, and improved cognitive development and academic achievement for children.83 vii Low access is defined differently for urban (within 1⁄2-1 mile) and rural areas (within 10-20 miles).